zenion/outbound-webhooks-node/README.md

 # A promise (async/await) based Outbound Webhooks framework for NodeJS

 Flexible framework for managing outbound webhooks from a NodeJS application.
-Still a work in progress but features will include:
+Still a work in progress but features include:

 - Ability to plugin different custom storage providers (built-in memory and json providers)
 - Event driven architecture (create arbitrary events, trigger on them to any subscribers of said events)